 - The loss of weight to an optimal range can bring ovulation to happen.
 This not only improves insulin resistance, glucose intolerance, and also hormonal disorders.

-- Following a low glucose index diet which consists of fruits, whole foods, and carbohydrates as an important food brings regularity in menstruation.
+- Following a low glucose index diet which consists of fruits, whole foods, and carbohydrates as an important food bring regularity to menstruation.

 - Though the reduction of vitamin D composition in food is not directly responsible for hormonal imbalances, vitamin D can enrich the metabolism.

-- No other dietary supplements can be prescribed for women with polycystic ovarian syndrome as they are not of any proven approval.
+- No other dietary supplements can be prescribed for women with polycystic ovarian syndrome as they are not of proven approved.

-- Infertility is yet another extremity of polycystic ovarian syndrome.
+- Infertility is yet another extremity of the polycystic ovarian syndrome.

 - Women generally face this either by blockage of tubes as in sexually transmitted diseases

-- or by overweight, anovulation which causes the polycystic ovarian syndrome.
+- or by overweight, anovulation which causes polycystic ovarian syndrome.

-- Anovulation or is irregular ovulation is the common sign of PCOS, which in turn is a common cause of infertility.
+- Anovulation or irregular ovulation is a common sign of PCOS, which in turn is a common cause of infertility.

 - Some women are really lean despite being anovulatory and also with polycystic ovarian syndrome.
 In fact, not every woman suffering from polycystic ovarian syndrome should be obese.

-- Some of the women who are infertile even after the weight loss are prescribed letrozole and clomiphene citrate as a principal medication for treatment.
-In those women, in whom these medications do not work are suggested with some other effective ways.
+- Some of the women who are infertile even after the weight loss are prescribed letrozole and clomiphene citrate as the principal medication for treatment.
+In those women, in whom these medications do not work are suggested with some other practical ways.

-- The other options when medication does not work are assisted reproductive technology which collects eggs and sperms from males and females.
+- The other option when medication does not work is assisted reproductive technology which collects eggs and sperm from males and females.
 These are handled further by fertility treatments to make embryos.

 - Controlled ovarian hyperstimulation uses extracted ova to use in superovulation.
 Multiple ovulations are done to induce insemination.
-There is a very higher chance of multiple pregnancies occurring in this process.
+There is a very high chance of multiple pregnancies occurring in this process.